TCAD-Verilock/verilock/README.md

 ```

 ### Reproducing Experimental Results
-To replicate the experimental result from OOPSLA24 submission #292, please adhere to these instructions.
+To replicate the experimental result, please adhere to these instructions.
 #### Observing Verification Results
 1. To observe the results that `verilock` verifies the cases from the literatures, run the command:
 ```shell